 Diet and lifestyle

-The first step to controlling your hormones is by changing your diet and lifestyle, the Ketogenic diet is perfect for balancing hormones and controlling blood sugars because you cut back on eating huge amounts of carbohydrates, sugar and processed food, these things cause dopamine releases to switch off the hunger hormones and cause insulin spikes.
+The first step to controlling your hormones is by changing your diet and lifestyle.
+The Ketogenic diet is perfect for balancing hormones and controlling blood sugars because you cut back on eating vast amounts of carbohydrates, sugar and processed food.
+These things cause dopamine releases to switch off the hunger hormones and cause insulin spikes.
 Eat more green leafy vegetables, fat from healthy sources like fatty fish, butter, olive and coconut oils and protein from meat and fish.

 Control blood sugars

-Once you have made the choice to change your diet and lifestyle your blood sugars will most likely take care of themselves, lowering carbohydrates and sugar also lowers the need for insulin.
-It is important that you stick to eating 3 meals per day and no snacking in between, snacking causes insulin to be released and insulin as we already know is the fat-storage hormone, so we want to avoid snacking in between meals altogether.
+Once you have chosen to change your diet and lifestyle, your blood sugars will most likely take care of themselves.
+Lowering carbohydrates and sugar also reduces the need for insulin.
+You must stick to eating three meals per day and no snacking in between.
+Snacking causes insulin to be released, and insulin, as we already know, is the fat-storage hormone, so we want to avoid snacking in between meals altogether.

-Sometimes this is easier said than done, we all have an amount of stress in our lives whether that’s work, home, children or even past experiences, sometimes we cannot avoid stressful situations but we do have a choice about how we deal with it,
+Sometimes this is easier said than done.
+We all have an amount of stress in our lives, whether that’s work, home, children or even past experiences, sometimes we cannot avoid stressful situations, but we do have a choice about how we deal with them,

-- Meditation – find a peaceful spot somewhere that you will not be interrupted, light a candle and empty your thoughts of all those negative thoughts and feelings.
+- Meditation – Find a peaceful spot where you will not be interrupted, light a candle and empty your thoughts of all those negative thoughts and feelings.

-- Get more sleep – this is the difficult one especially as getting more sleep or even any sleep can seem like an impossible task.
+- Get more sleep is difficult, especially as getting more sleep or even any sleep can seem like an impossible task.

-- Try to create a healthy sleeping environment, only use your bedroom for sleeping (although being a little frisky from time to time is fine for that dopamine release :P)
+- Try to create a healthy sleeping environment, only use your bedroom for sleeping (although being a bit frisky from time to time is acceptable for that dopamine release :P)